 B. All of them spied the same land.
 Saw the same people.
 They belonged to the same people that God brought out of Egypt.

 C. How could the majority bring a bad report?
 The problem was not with the Land.
 The problem lied with their attitude.

 2. Their Influence was Negative

 A. More than 1 million Israelis were following Moses to the promised land.
 Just 10 spies with unhealthy attitudes inspired doubt in all 1 million of them.

 B. They got people to stone the spies (Joshua and Caleb) that brought good reports.

 C. Their unbelief called for God’s wrath upon themselves and others that believed them.
 (Numbers 14:22, Numbers 14:28-35, Numbers 14:36-37).

 A. Such people exist in the church also.
-They are much like polluted water.
-Make the entire body of Christ sick.
+They are like polluted water that makes the entire body of Christ sick.

 B. Their attitudes become their actions.
 Their actions become their character.
-Their influence the whole flock with their character.
+They influence the entire flock with their character.